 - Lethargic & delayed Steering response

 - Lack of cargo space

-The older model TJ Wranglers were, and still are, extremely popular for its simplicity and off-road superiority.
+The older model TJ Wranglers were, and still are, extremely popular for their simplicity and off-road superiority.
 The TJ Wrangler is exempt from any high-tech complexities and bloated electronics more commonly found on the JK and JL models today.
 Things were much more simple in the ’90s.

 Unfortunately, manufactures are forced to move with the times, and as technology, safety and the constant pressure to produce greener vehicles increases, the simplicity and basic design of the Jeep had to evolve accordingly.
 Manufactures are forced to remain compliant or seize production of non-compliant models.

 It’s not necessarily a bad thing, since these features are all designed to improve the overall driver’s experience and improve your off-road and on-road safety, as well as, preserve the environment.

 Modern Wranglers are packed with feathers such as:

 - Traction Aids

 - And much more…